Robert Pierson's Address to the General Conference

-- How can we be a light when we keep it under the bushel?
+- How can we be a light when we hide under the bushel?

 - How can we be the salt when we preach a message without pointing to the differences?
 It’s the salt that makes the difference!

-- How can we proclaim “Fear God and give glory to Him that made the sea… and the fountains of water” if we are not allowed to pint to the false Sabbath?
+- How can we proclaim “Fear God and give glory to Him that made the sea… and the fountains of water” if we are not allowed to point to the false Sabbath?

 - How can we proclaim “Babylon is fallen, fallen” if we don’t want to say who Babylon is?
 That she is the mother church and that she has daughters, that she preaches a contra-gospel that intoxicates the whole world?

 - How can we warn “if any man worship the beast and his image and receive the mark … that shall drink of the undiluted wrath of God” if we are not allowed to tell Gods people who the power is that is represented by the beast and why God dislikes his horrible mark?